-He first realised that he loved working with young people when he started coaching basketball in Year 13, says Nick Mailau who is graduating with a Bachelor of Education this August.
+He first realised that he loved working with young people when he started coaching basketball in Year 13, says AUT education alumnus Nick Mailau.

 “It felt incredibly rewarding to see the players learn and perform moves that I had taught them, and it was then that the idea of becoming a teacher was planted in my head.
 After a few years of working in retail and as a teacher aide in a special education classroom, and a lot more basketball coaching, I decided to pursue a Bachelor of Education at AUT.”

 Since graduating from AUT in 2020, he now enjoys applying his skills as a teacher at Kauri Flats School.

 “I’m now in my second year of teaching intermediate at Kauri Flats School after teaching the Year 5 and 6 class last year.
 I’m in a modern learning environment set-up, which is great as AUT set me up well for it.
 There’s a strong Pacific and Māori presence at the school and specialising in Pasifika education has prepared me well for that.
 I’m loving teaching!”

 The Bachelor of Education equipped him with the tools to become a teacher in Aotearoa, Nick says.